 (chart omitted in republishing)

-There are many firms that handle these retirement plan rollovers at no charge to you.
+There are many firms that handle these retirement plan rollovers at little of no upfront cost to you.
 Some firms also offer tax planning that will allow you to minimize the tax bite while still using as much cash as you need to carry you until your next job.
+However, do not presume that your financial adviser is offering tax-wise advice unless you have a written agreement where the adviser acknowledges this responsibility.
+I have been called to rescue some individuals after they received bad advice – at least from a tax perspective – from their adviser who focuses on investments.
 It makes sense to use a firm that assigns a financial adviser you can rely on later for tax and other advice.

 Stock options and company stock

-Fluctuating stock values in recent years have significantly affected many people – some favorably, some unfavorably.
+Wildly fluctuating recent stock values have significantly affected many people – some favorably but many workers are affected unfavorably.
 When combined with a loss of employment in a weak economy, the effects can be devastating.
 Stock options are a great benefit in a rising stock market, but can be an unexpected bombshell in a market downturn.
 This is because income taxes on stock options are usually triggered before you actually receive any cash from them.
 If the stock price declines sharply before you sell, you still owe tax on the higher value.
 In many cases the tax you owe can be greater than the amount you receive from selling your stock or stock options.

 To complicate matters even further, stock options are one of the primary triggers of the notorious “alternative minimum tax” (AMT) that catches many taxpayers by surprise.
 If you find yourself suddenly subject to the AMT, then this might have major implication in your taxes for at least several years into the future due to the “future credit” feature of the Alternative Minimum Tax if you received the type of options known as “incentive stock options”.
 This can be a more significant issue than many people realize.
 Many people who do not complete their financial planning prior to exercising a stock option wind up paying tens of thousands in taxes that might have been avoidable.